Taylor Greene faces GOP challengers in changing Ga. district

 Greene declined to comment for this story.
 Her district, which stretches from the Atlanta exurbs to the outskirts of Chattanooga, Tennessee, is firmly Republican.
 And a massive fundraising advantage will help Greene fend off her opponents.

-Her campaign raised nearly $7.5 million through the end of last year, including a $250 donation from Fox News Channel host Tucker Carlson.
-That’s compared to the less than $120,000 Strahan and Lutin reported combining to raise as of Dec.
+Her campaign raised nearly $7.5 million through the end of last year.
+That included $250 from Fox News Channel host Tucker Carlson, who bought a raffle ticket as part of a Greene drawing for a 50-caliber rifle — which she promoted with a video using the weapon to blow up a Toyota Prius labeled “socialism.”
+The haul compared to the less than $120,000 Strahan and Lutin reported combining to raise as of Dec.
 31.

 Greene's strength can be found along the country roads pushing into the Appalachian foothills where her red, white and blue campaign signs are abundant.
 They urge supporters to “flood the polls” and “Save America from Communism."
 Bumper stickers proclaim “Trump: He will be back.”